FedericoSlongo/Mac_address_changer/README.md

 # Exiting number
 ## Good:
-    * If the program exits whit a 0 it's all good
+    * If the program exits with a 0 it's all good
 ## Bad:
-    * If the program exits whit a 1 it's not running as root
+    * If the program exits with a 1 it's not running as root
-    * If the program exits whit a 2 the mac address is not valid
+    * If the program exits with a 2 the mac address is not valid
-    * If the program exits whit a 3 the program was not able to put down the network
+    * If the program exits with a 3 the program was not able to put down the network
-    * If the program exits whit a 4 the program was not able to change the mac
+    * If the program exits with a 4 the program was not able to change the mac
-    * If the program exits whit a 5 the program was not able to make the newtwork go back up
+    * If the program exits with a 5 the program was not able to make the newtwork go back up